sbarrack/skribbl-community-scripts/README.md

-# skribbl-community-scripts
+# Skribbl Community Scripts

-A collection of user scripts for skribbl.io
+A compilation of userscripts for Skribbl.io

+Skribbl Community Scripts is not affiliated with [skribbl.io](https://skribbl.io/).
+This project is no longer maintained.
+It supports only archived versions of the site from before November 9th, 2022.
+Please see my new project [Spelln't](https://gitlab.com/sbarrack/spellnt) instead which will eventually include these features and more.

 ## Installation

 1. Install Tampermonkey browser extension
-2. Paste "index.js" into a new script
+2. Paste `index.js` into a new Tampermonkey script
-3. Turn on automatic updates

 ## Usage

-- Above the chat pane on the game page
+- Secondary color slot
+  - Pressing `T` swaps your primary and secondary color
-  - Brush mode changes which colors the magic brush uses
+- Brush modes
-    - 1-cycle: Alternates between the light and dark version of a single color
+  - 1-cycle: Cycles light/dark on one color
-    - 2-cycle: Alternates between your primary and secondary color selection (press "T" to switch your primary and secondary colors)
+  - 2-cycle: Alternates between your primary and secondary color selection
-    - Light: Cycles through the top row of colors in the pallet
+  - Light: Cycles through the top row of colors
-    - Dark: Cycles through the bottom row of colors in the pallet
+  - Dark: Cycles through the bottom row of colors
   - All: Cycles through the full pallet
-    - Grey: Cycles through the 4, leftmost colors of the pallet
+  - Grey: Cycles through the four left-most colors of the pallet
-  - "Speed (ms)" changes the rate at which the hatching tool draws lines and the magic brush changes color.
-Smaller values equals faster switching
+- `Speed (ms)` changes the hatching tool and magic brush frequency
-- For usage of the new tools added to the toolbar on the bottom of the game page, hover over the icon for a tooltip with instructions
+  - A smaller period equals faster switching
+- Hover over the icons in the bottom toolbar for tooltips

-## Attributions
+## Credits

+Thanks to these lovely folks for writing parts of the code and inspiring me to improve the game 😄

 - Ente
   - Image poster
-- Jess
+- Jason "Jess 🎷"
   - Image poster
   - Code cleanup
 - Photon